Coffee and Longevity

 The Effect of Roast Levels

-A further study, outlined in an article in Journal of Medicinal Food, explored the impact of coffee roast levels on antioxidant and anti-inflammatory properties in coffee.
-Their research findings showed that the darker the roast the more of those properties are lost.
+A further study, outlined in an article in the Journal of Medicinal Food, explored the impact of coffee roast levels on antioxidant and anti-inflammatory properties in coffee.
+Their research findings demonstrated that the darker the roast the more of those properties are lost.
 Interestingly, caffeine levels themselves did not differ greatly between the light, medium, city and French roast levels.

-For the maximum health benefits of coffee's anti-inflammatory and antioxidant properties the lighter roast appears to be the best choice.
-Lighter roasted coffees preserve more anti-inflammatory and antioxidant properties which can positively impact many diseases related to aging.
+For the maximum health benefits of coffee's anti-inflammatory and antioxidant properties, the lighter roast appears to be the best choice.
+Lighter roasted coffees preserve more anti-inflammatory and antioxidant properties, which can positively impact many diseases related to aging.